-Our listing of Field Trips field trip destinations is ordered alphabetically by city.
-If you would like to submit a Field Trips field trip destination, you may do so using the red button above.
+Our listing of Washington, D.C. field trips for homeschoolers is ordered alphabetically by city.
+If you would like to submit a Washington, D.C. field trip destination, you may do so using the red button above.

 Capitol Hill Parks includes those park areas between 2nd Streets NE and SE and the Anacostia River.
 Included in this group are Folger, Lincoln, and Marion Parks, the Maryland Avenue Triangles, the Pennsylvania Avenue Medians, the Eastern Market Metro Station, the Potomac Avenue Metro Station, Seward Square, Twining Square, Stanton Park, and 59 inner-city triangles and squares.